-This chapter provides basic information about climate change for those without prior exposure to climate change before taking this course.
-This chapter provides a necessary foundation for the material covered in this class which focuses on social, institutional and policy dimensions of climate change mitigation and adaptation.
+This chapter provides basic information about climate change for those with limited exposure to the topic before taking this course.
+The chapter provides a necessary foundation for the material covered in this class, which focuses on social, institutional, and policy dimensions of climate change mitigation and adaptation.
 By the end of this chapter, you will be able to:

-- Distinguish between climate change and weather. - Know the definitions of key terms in climate science. - Understand the primary causes of anthropogenic climate change - Know the types of evidence for climate change and features of weather affected by it - · Understand how climate change will affect biodiversity
+- 1. distinguish between climate change and weather; - 2. know the definitions of key terms in climate science; - 3. understand the primary causes of anthropogenic climate change; - 4. know the types of evidence for climate change and features of weather affected by it; - 5. understand how climate change will affect biodiversity.

 In this course, we will not focus on climate change science but on the institutional aspects of climate change mitigation and adaptation.
-The goal of this chapter is to provide to those without a prior background, a basic introduction to climate change basics sufficient to understand the mitigation and adaptation material covered in this class.
-In addition, additional resources for further study are provided.
+The goal of this chapter is to provide a basic introduction to climate change basics sufficient to understand the mitigation and adaptation material covered in this class.
+Additional resources for further study are also provided.